t0gre/react-datepicker/packages/styled/README.md

 ### Datepicker
 The `Datepicker` is a fully controlled component that allows users to select a date range.
-You can control the selected dates using the `startDate`, `endDate`, and `onDateChange` props as shown below.
-The `Datepicker` also manages internal state for partial dates entered by typing (although `onDateChange` will not trigger until a date has been entered completely in that case).
+You can control the selected dates using the `startDate`, `endDate`, and `onDatesChange` props as shown below.
+The `Datepicker` also manages internal state for partial dates entered by typing (although `onDatesChange` will not trigger until a date has been entered completely in that case).
 Similarly, you can control which input is focused with the `focusedInput` prop.

 Here is the minimum *REQUIRED* setup you need to get the `Datepicker` working: